Ten historic barns in western Iowa were highlighted during a two-day Iowa Barn Foundation tour from 8:30 am to 5:30 pm on both days.

 The Iowa Barn Foundation, founded in 1997, is a non-profit organization dedicated to educating folks about Iowa's barns and encouraging their preservation.
 The foundation gives grants to private property owners for the restoration of their barns.
 These barns are included on the organization's annual all-state tour in September.
 The spring tour emphasizes barns in different areas of the state.

 The list of barns on the western Iowa tour, with directions, is below.
 The Cass County Historical Museum, Main Street, Griswold, which has a collection of about 80 model barns, will be opened that day.
+Some information about the Cass County Historical Museum, as a PDF.

 Coordinating the western Iowa tour area are Evan Summy, Linda and Dennis Heflin, Sandra Kneisel, and Roxanne Mehlisch.